 Positive Effects of Social Media on Child Development

 Unlike what many parents may think, social media can have positive effects on child development.
 Based on The Conversation’s study on teenagers, social media help children express themselves, communicate with others, and receive emotional support.
-Basically, what anyone sees on social media is correlated to what they enjoy and tend to see on these platforms.
 Therefore, by teaching children and moderating their activities on social media, we can help them benefit from social media.

-We will discuss some of the significant benefits of social media below.
+We will discuss some of the significant positive impacts of social media below:

 Using Social Media to Develop Creativity